2010 United Kingdom general election

 A total of 149 sitting MPs stood down at the election, the highest since 1945, including many former New Labour Cabinet ministers such as former Deputy Prime Minister John Prescott, Alan Milburn, Geoff Hoon, Ruth Kelly, James Purnell and John Reid.
 One reason for the very high number of MPs standing down was the parliamentary expenses scandal a year earlier.

 A record 228 new MPs were elected at the election.
 Many of the Conservative MPs elected for the first time became ministers in government.
-Notable newcomers who were elected to parliament in 2010 included future Conservative Prime Minister Liz Truss, future chancellors of the Exchequer Rachel Reeves, Sajid Javid, Kwasi Kwarteng and Nadhim Zahawi, future Home Secretary Priti Patel, future Defence Secretary Gavin Williamson, future Leaders of the House Jacob Rees-Mogg and Penny Mordaunt, future Health Secretary Matt Hancock and future Deputy Prime Ministers Dominic Raab and Thérèse Coffey.
+Notable newcomers who were elected to parliament in 2010 include future Prime Minister Liz Truss; future Chancellors of the Exchequer Rachel Reeves, Sajid Javid, Kwasi Kwarteng and Nadhim Zahawi; future Home Secretaries Priti Patel and Shabana Mahmood; future Defence Secretary Gavin Williamson; future Leaders of the House Jacob Rees-Mogg and Penny Mordaunt; future Health Secretary Matt Hancock; and future Deputy Prime Ministers Dominic Raab and Thérèse Coffey.